segoja/paperbot/README.md

 }
 ```

-For Cloudant you have to create a `_users` database and insert the userdocument from above or use the Hoodie [CouchDB User Management App](http://gr2m.github.io/couchdb-user-management-app/)
+For cloudant you have to create a `_users` database and insert the userdocument from above or use the Hoodie [CouchDB User Management App](http://gr2m.github.io/couchdb-user-management-app/)

 ### Secret route